-Working with leading domestic organizations such as the Conference Board of Canada, the Fraser Institute, Calgary School of Public Policy and Montreal Economic Institute and Pollara, as well as global research powerhouses such as PwC and Strategic Insight, our goal is to contribute to policy discussions and create better understanding of the industry through factual analysis.
+Working with leading organizations such as the Conference Board of Canada, Investor Economics, the University of Southern California, Center for Economic and Social Research, and Pollara, our goal is to contribute to policy discussions and create better understanding of the industry through factual analysis.

 In addition to IFIC-sponsored research, we promote member and stakeholder awareness of independently produced research such as the ground-breaking work of Montreal-based CIRANO on the value of advice.

-Finally, drawing from internal and external data, and drawing from third-party research, we conduct analyses and produce summaries and white papers on topics ranging from international regulatory developments to how advice helps the modest investor.
+Finally, drawing from internal and external data, and drawing from third-party research, we conduct analyses and produce summaries and white papers on topics such as responsible investing, international regulatory developments, and how advice helps the modest investor.

 This report quantifies the economic footprint of the Canadian investment funds industry.(August 7, 2019)